The other day, I shared about how I almost let BS Rules keep me from some of the highlights of my life.

 - I decide it's not the right book for me (and am thankful that I didn't just take hours of my life to figure that out).
 OR…

 - I love the material but it was only a part of the story.
-I want more so I choose to buy the book (or go check out the authors' other books/follow them on social media/etc).
+I want more so I choose to buy the book (or go check out the authors' other books/follow them on social media/sign up for their lists, etc).

 Q: Is this cheating the authors?

-A: Actually because you do not get the whole experience of reading the book, it's very tempting to go and buy your favorites (or follow the authors on FB and Twitter – which you can do from inside your account.)
+A: Actually because you do not get the whole experience of reading the book, it's very tempting to go and buy your favorites (or follow the authors on FB and Twitter – which you can do from inside your account or go find them on YouTube or sign up for their lists.)
 This is probably why some of the authors give Brian advanced copies of their books prior to publishing them…

 Personally I am finding that there are a few books that I still do want to actually read after listening to the notes.
 And, if you look at the testimonials, many are from the authors themselves, so I believe this is a win-win-win.
 A win for Optimize, a win for the authors, and a win for us!